 Suno Stealth Game BGM Prompts: 10 Sneaking Tension Templates

 Stealth BGM is the opposite of trailer music: low pulse, lots of space, no payoff.
-Suno will happily over-build unless the prompt locks the energy ceiling.
-The 10 templates below cap arrangement to a pulse + 1 lead + atmosphere, all instrumental, all loopable.
+Suno (v5.5 as of June 2026) will happily over-build a clip into a full chorus unless the prompt locks the energy ceiling.
+The 10 templates below cap arrangement to one pulse + one lead + one atmosphere layer, all instrumental, all loopable.
+Paste a template into Suno’s prompt box with Instrumental toggled on, and you get a usable cue on the first or second take.

 What a high-quality prompt should contain